 Campus security authority includes the following categories of individuals at a college or university:

 - A college or university security department;

-- Other individuals who have campus security responsibilities in addition to a college or university security department;
+- Any individual who has campus security responsibilities in addition to a college or university security department;

 - Any individual or organization identified in a college or university security policy as an individual or organization to which students and employees should report criminal offenses;